simphotonics/directed_graph/README.md

 - *Quasi-topological ordering*: An ordered *sub-set* of graph vertices such that v<sub>i</sub>
 occurs before v<sub>j</sub> if there is a directed edge (v<sub>i</sub>, v<sub>j</sub>).
+For example, the set \{ A, D, E, G \} represents a valid quasi-topological ordering, even though the edges (I, K) and (L, L) render the total graph cyclic.
 For a quasi-topological ordering to exist, any two vertices belonging to the *sub-set* must not be mutually connected.
 That is, if there is a path \[v<sub>i</sub>, ...,   v<sub>j</sub>\] then there must not be a path \[v<sub>j</sub>, ...,   v<sub>i</sub>\] and vice versa.
 Note: